 MONTCLAIR, NEW JERSEY

-Located in northeastern New Jersey, Montclair State University is only about a 30-minute drive from Manhattan—though it may feel like a world away, considering its location near the Stokes State Forest.
+Located in northeastern New Jersey, Montclair State University is only about a 30-minute drive from Manhattan—though it may feel like a world away.
 It’s a large school with 20,465 students, yet the town of Montclair, New Jersey remains the safest college town in America.
 Fun fact: Yankee legend Yogi Berra attended school here.

 7. University of California, Irvine